nikbearbrown/writing-guide-with-llms/chapters/09-evaluation-or-review-would-you-recommend-it.md

 **How to adapt this prompt:**

 - *For ChatGPT or Gemini:* works as written.
-Both will sometimes try to write the review after step 3.
+Both will sometimes try to draft the review after step 3.
 Push back.
 - *For Cowork:* useful if your notes on the work are extensive.
-Keep them in a file Cowork can read.
+Keep them in a file Cowork can read alongside the prompt.
 - *For Claude Code:* not the right tool.

-**The instructive failure to expect:** when you ask the model to construct the opposite case, it will sometimes water it down to keep the verdict balanced.
-Push: *"Don't balance.
-Make the strongest case for the opposite.
+**The instructive failure to expect:** when you ask the model to construct the opposite case, it will often soften the opposition to seem balanced.
+Push: *"Don't balance it.
+Make the strongest case for the opposite verdict.
 Pretend you genuinely hold that view."* The strong version is the one worth thinking through.

-**Preview of next chapter:** the next chapter pivots from evaluating to reporting from facts.
-The discipline of *evidence-anchored judgment* carries forward; the genre shifts from your taking a position on a finished work to your assembling an argument from a body of evidence.

-## What would change my mind

-If a careful study showed that reviews structured around explicit criteria were rated by readers as *less useful* than reviews structured around the reviewer's voice and impression — that explicit criteria killed the prose, distanced the reader, made the verdict feel mechanical — I would revise the central craft emphasis of this chapter.
-The evidence from working criticism points the other way: the best critics name their criteria, even when they do so subtly.
-But the claim could be wrong, and the chapter's pedagogy could be over-mechanizing what is, at its best, a fluid genre.

-## Still puzzling

-The case where a work succeeds at what it set out to do *and* what it set out to do is morally objectionable is genuinely difficult to teach.
-The Kakutani move — *evaluate against intent* — does most of the work, but it leaves the reviewer with two separate judgments to hold simultaneously, and most student drafts collapse them into one.
-The advice in the chapter — *keep them separate* — is right but not yet sufficient.
-Some of this is a discernment that may have to be developed by reading rather than by a textbook section.

 ---

-*Sources cited above link to primary text where available.
-The chapter draws on the OpenStax* Writing Guide with Handbook *Chapter 9 modules as the underlying scaffold, with all rendering, examples, voice, and analytical claims reworked for this textbook's pedagogy.*

----

 ## 🕰️ AI Wayback Machine

-The ideas in this chapter didn't appear from nowhere. **Wesley Morris** was working on criticism that argues for itself — Pulitzer-winning reviews of film, music, and culture that make the criteria visible on the page rather than hidden behind taste decades before most people had heard of the evaluation or review genre.
-Here's a prompt to find out more — and then make it better.
+The ideas in this chapter didn't appear from nowhere. **Wesley Morris** was working on criticism that argues for itself — Pulitzer-winning reviews of film, music, and culture that make the criteria visible on the page rather than hidden behind taste — decades before most people had heard of evaluation or review as a teachable genre.
+Here's a prompt to find out more, and then make it better.

 **Run this:**

 ```
-Who was Wesley Morris, and how does their work on evidence-based criticism in film and culture writing connect to writing a review that grounds judgment in evidence?
+Who was Wesley Morris, and how does their work on evidence-based criticism
+in film and culture writing connect to writing a review that grounds
+judgment in evidence?
 Keep it to three paragraphs.
-End with the single most surprising thing about their career or ideas.
+End with the single
+most surprising thing about their career or ideas.
 ```

 → Search **"Wesley Morris"** on Wikipedia after you run this.
 See what the model got right, got wrong, or left out.

 **Now make the prompt better.** Try one of these:

-- Ask it to break down the structure of a specific Wesley Morris review — pick one from his *Still Processing* podcast era or his recent NYT magazine essays — paragraph by paragraph
+- Ask it to break down the structure of a specific Wesley Morris review — pick one from his *Still Processing* podcast era or his recent *NYT Magazine* essays — paragraph by paragraph.
 - Ask: "What does Morris do when he wants to argue that a popular work is bad — and what does he refuse to do?"
-- Add the constraint: "Answer using one Morris-style sentence — long, accumulating, syntactically alive — that would actually appear in a Morris review"
+- Add the constraint: "Answer using one Morris-style sentence — long, accumulating, syntactically alive — that would actually appear in a Morris review."

 What changes?
 What gets better?
 What gets worse?